System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 12.1 Valkey cluster failure

-The detection path uses health checks with a 3-second window.
-When the circuit breaker opens, every auction server flips into degraded mode within seconds.
-The on-call gets paged and the strict-PII flag is enabled to make sure no consent-needed data accidentally goes out.
+Detection uses a 3-second health check window.
+When the breaker opens, every auction server flips into degraded mode within seconds.
+On-call gets paged and the strict-PII flag is enabled as a belt-and-suspenders.

 12.2 DSP unresponsive

-Circuit breaker state lives in Valkey under dsp:{dsp_id}:circuit and gets refreshed into the in-process cache once a second.
-When a DSP is in the open state, smart selection skips it and the next-best DSP slides in to take its place in the top-5, so the auction barely notices.
-The one alert that matters here is the revenue impact alert: if excluding a top-5-by-revenue DSP drops total revenue by more than 5%, the on-call gets paged for a manual look.
+Circuit-breaker state lives in Valkey under dsp:{dsp_id}:circuit and refreshes into the in-process cache once a second.
+When a DSP is open, smart selection skips it and the next-best DSP slides into the top-5 — the auction barely notices.
+The one alert that matters: if excluding a top-5-by-revenue DSP drops total revenue by >5%, on-call gets paged for a manual look.

 12.3 Kafka degradation

 Slow or partially unavailable Kafka means the auction server can't produce events at the normal rate.
-Each pod buffers up to 100K events in an in-memory ring (about 150 MB) and drains it once Kafka recovers.
-If the ring fills, events spill to local disk as WAL files, replayed on recovery.
-DSP spend tracking falls back to the last-known Valkey values during the outage, which means some DSPs may slightly exceed their credit limits; it's all caught and corrected on the daily reconciliation.
+Each pod buffers up to 100K events in a 150 MB in-memory ring and drains it on recovery; if the ring fills, events spill to local disk as WAL files and replay after Kafka comes back.

 12.4 CDN origin failure

-S3 origin going down means the CDN edges can't pull cache misses. stale-while-revalidate headers let already-cached creatives keep serving past their TTL, which covers most of the existing demand.
-The auction server checks a per-creative health flag before returning a bid that points at an uncached creative URL.
-If origin has been down more than 5 minutes, that creative is excluded and the auction picks the next-best bid.
-New campaigns launching during an outage are delayed.
+S3 origin going down means CDN edges can't pull cache misses. stale-while-revalidate headers keep already-cached creatives serving past their TTL, which covers most demand.
+The auction server checks a per-creative health flag before returning a bid pointing at an uncached creative — if origin has been down >5 minutes, that creative is excluded and the auction picks the next-best bid.
+New campaigns launching during the outage are delayed.

 12.5 Flink spend aggregator crash

 Flink restarts lose in-memory per-DSP spend state.
-Checkpoints to S3 every 30 seconds keep this from being a real problem on most restarts: the latest checkpoint comes back almost immediately.
-If the checkpoint is more than 5 minutes stale, the bootstrap path queries ClickHouse to rebuild the day's spend totals:
+S3 checkpoints every 30 seconds keep most restarts cheap — the latest checkpoint comes back almost immediately.
+If the checkpoint is >5 minutes stale, the bootstrap path rebuilds the day's totals from ClickHouse:

 SELECT dsp_id, sum(price_cpm)/1000 AS spend_usd